First published March 2018. Edited for our website by Ben Rose – Click here to download the original article in PDF format and subscribe to updates

 The Transactional costs

-The value of your time to one side, moving from being a private landlord to a corporate one will incur you in the following costs: –
+The value of your time to one side, moving from being a private landlord to a corporate one may incur you in the following costs: –

 • CGT and SDLT if you don’t qualify for S162 Incorporation Relief